KevinVidomski/lbff_minecraft_tools/CONTRIBUTING.md

 All AI agents MUST record themselves in `.github/AI_CONTRIBUTORS.md` before performing work in the repository on any given day.
 Use the format:

 Agent display name — nickname: user provided nickname model: model name or "undisclosed" — date: YYYY-MM-DD

+## Temporary admin bypass notice

+An administrative bypass was used to merge a change when a strict review requirement blocked an urgent administrative merge.
+The branch-protection `enforce_admins` setting was temporarily disabled by repository administrators to allow the merge; it will be re-enabled afterwards.
+If you have questions about this policy, please contact the repository owner.